brentp/somalier/README.md

 ## TODO

-1. link plots
++ [ ]  link plots
-2. guess which samples are normal.
++ [ ] guess which samples are normal.

-[x] label as related/unrelated instead of 0 or 1
+## Acknowledgement

+This work was motivated by interaction and discussions with Preeti Aahir